13rac1/talk-git2/index.md

 #About Us
 Brad Erickson (eosrei) & Mark Ferree (mrf)

+#What is git?

+A version-control system created in 2005 by Linus Torvalds for Linux kernel development when no existing options provided the required features.

 #Prerequisites

 ##Git Commands

-*Working knowledge of Git from the command line.* You must know the following Git commands and their usage:
+*Working knowledge of Git from the command line.* You must know the following commands and their usage:

 * clone
 * checkout